 - 1. Lecture: 2 3 hours each week (see course schedule below for details). - 2.
 Tutorial: - a.
 Small group teach; size of each group: ~10 students. - b.
-One 2-hour session every two weeks (starting from Week 3). - c.
+One 2-hour session every two weeks (time and venue to be arranged). - c.
 Tutorials are discussion-intensive.
 Attendance is mandatory. - d.
 Guidelines on requirements and assessment method of tutorials will be provided in the tutorial-briefing session. - e.
 The signing-up of tutorial is done through teacher-student arrangement during lecture sessions in the first two weeks.
 If you fail to attend class during this period, you may not be able to sign up for tutorials, which is mandatory.